-6 Volume Mixer alternatives for Mac
+6 best Volume Mixer alternatives for Mac

-8 min read
+15 min read

-Even though I’m a Mac user, I know that Windows is renowned for its selection of useful features, which sometimes surpasses macOS in technicality and customization.
+Even though I'm a Mac user, I know that Windows is renowned for its selection of useful features, which sometimes surpasses macOS in terms of technicality and customization.
 While I appreciate Apple keeping things simple and super user-friendly, it can sometimes be frustrating if you need more advanced features.

 If you use your Mac for musical projects, the lack of control over your volume and sound can be frustrating.
-Especially if you’ve used Windows devices before, you might be searching far and wide for a Volume Mixer for macOS.
-As it can control the audio levels of individual applications, it can completely charge your Mac experience.
+Especially if you've used Windows devices before, you might be searching far and wide for a Volume Mixer for macOS.
+As it can control the audio levels of individual applications, it can completely change your Mac experience.

-Is there a Volume Mixer for Mac?
+Is there a Volume Mixer on Mac (built in)?

 Luckily, there are plenty of alternatives you can choose from: